 This is a very adaptable recipe and below are a few easy substitutions and variations you can try.

-- Use active sourdough starter - To use active sourdough starter, omit the yeast and substitute the sourdough discard for active sourdough starter (1:1 substitute).
-You may also need to adjust the rise times.
+- Use active sourdough starter - To use active sourdough starter, omit the yeast and substitute the sourdough discard for active sourdough starter (200g).
+You will also need to increase the rise times.

 - Substitute for eggs - If you're not eating or baking with eggs, you can use melted butter or water in place of the egg wash.